Estimated Read Time: 3 minutes

-"Should I put my photo on my resume?"
+"Should I put my picture on my resume?"

-Along with details such as your nationality, marital status, political or religious beliefs; photos should not be added to your resume.
+Along with details such as your nationality, marital status, political or religious beliefs, photos of yourself should not be added to your resume.

 When it comes to your resume, always consider whether the information you’re adding is relevant or beneficial to your job application.

-"Should I put my photo on my resume?"
+"Should I put my picture on my resume?"
 Here's why you shouldn't

 For any candidate asking themselves, "Should I put my photo on my resume?", there are two critical factors to consider: